catalingheorghe/learning-activities/progr/rust/crash-course/short-notes.md

 objects (structs) can implement.
 There is no official constructor, but defacto, the "new" name is used for such a method.

-Enums are also interesting, being a sort of union, capable of sorting different variants, but each variant can also have a value.
+Enums are also interesting, being a sort of union, capable of storing different variants, but each variant can also have a value.
 And enums can have implementation methods as well.